 Xie Xie, Dan Wo Bu Xuyao Suo Liao Dai

 Arrival and departure transfers

 Arrival transfer: If you have booked an arrival transfer for your holiday in China, you will find your driver waiting for you at the airport.
-He or she will be wearing a Travel Indochina t-shirt and carrying a Travel Indochina signboard with your name on it.
+He or she will be wearing an Insider Journeys t-shirt and carrying an Insider Journeys signboard with your name on it.

 Air: Your itinerary will probably involve at least one domestic flight in China.
 Planes are generally modern Boeing or Airbus models.
 Schedules can sometimes change at short notice and could affect your travel plans.

 Boat: If your China holiday includes a Yangtze River boat journey, you will be accommodated in private twin-share cabin on a deluxe cruise ship.

 Train: Many tours involve train journeys either by high-speed day train or overnight sleeper train.

 Internet: Internet services are widely available in main urban centres, and rates are usually minimal.
 Most of the larger cities and towns' restaurants, cafes, hotels and bars have complimentary Wi-Fi.